 - Manage conditions.
 Work with your health care team to manage conditions such as high blood pressure and high cholesterol.

 - Make heart-healthy eating changes.
-Protect your heart with nutrient-dense, plant-based, whole foods.
+Protect your heart with plant-based, whole foods.
 Center your meals around foods low in trans-fat, saturated fat, added sugar and sodium.

 - Stay active.
 Get moving for at least 150 minutes per week.
 You can even break up the 30 minutes into 10-minute blocks.